sarkar-rohan/CheckSoft/README.md

 ### Prerequisites
 * Anaconda
 * OpenJDK
-* MPJExpress (The required files is packaged with this software.)
+* MPJExpress (The required files are packaged with this software.)
 * Python 2.7
 * Matplotlib